rackerlabs/support-how-to/content/cloud-servers/viewing-system-users-in-linux.md

          testuser:x:1002:1002::/home/testuser:/bin/bash
          apache:x:48:48:Apache:/usr/share/httpd:/sbin/nologin

-You can close the output of this command by entering the `q` key.
+You can close the output of these commands by entering the `q` key.

 See the users currently logged in by using the following command: